cms-sw/cms-sw.github.io/cms_coding_rules.md

 ### By the CMS Ofﬂine Software Development Team

 ## Abstract
-This document describes the design, naming, coding, and style rules and recommendations for CMS software written in C++, plus a few guidelines for Python scripts.
+This document describes the design, naming, coding, and style rules and recommendations for CMS software written in C++, plus a few guidelines for Python configuration.

 ## Outline